deviceinteractions/tutorial-esp8266-forex-tracker/README.md

       (ESP) Gnd    ->     (Uno) Gnd

+Make sure to connect only the ESP8266/NodeMCU to a PC via USB for Serial messages as well as power supply

 ### Arduino Uno to LEDs
 pin 5 -> Red LED (via 330 Ohm LED)
 pin 6 -> Yellow LED (via 330 Ohm LED)